 Must do 10- Don’t expect the day to be perfect

-The biggest must do for the first day of kindergarten is to remember the goal: feed them and get them home.
+Finally, the biggest must-do for the first day of kindergarten is to remember the goal: feed them and get them home.
 If you do those two things, you are having a good first day.
-If you get to everything else on this list, that is GREAT.
+And if you get to everything else on this list, that is GREAT.
 The first day isn’t going to be perfect.
 And that is fine!

 Don’t forget to check out my webinar for New to Kindergarten teachers on my Sharing Kindergarten Facebook page by clicking here.